amrita312pandit/netflix_sql_project-/README.md

-# NTEFLIX Movies and TV Shows Data AnalytSIS using SQL
+# NETFLIX Movies and TV Shows Data AnalytSIS using SQL